Bounedjah scores as Cazorla’s Al Sadd decimate Al Sailiya | Goal.com

 Bounedjah scores as Cazorla’s Al Sadd decimate Al Sailiya

-Algeria international Baghdad Bounedjah was among the goal scorers as Al Sadd secured a 5-1 away win over Al Sailiya.
+Algeria international Baghdad Bounedjah was among the goalscorers as Al Sadd secured a 5-1 away win over Al Sailiya on Monday evening.

 Xavi Hernandez’s side came into the Qatar Stars League encounter having silenced Al Kharitiyah 5-1 in their previous tie – with the African also finding the net.